Overview

 a.
 Public Sector Organisations – productise services to the public

 b.
-Vendor, Systems Integrator – pick best features to build a product / change in setup and structure
+Vendor, Systems Integrator – pick the best features to build a product/change in setup and structure

 c.
 Internal IT department – e.g. Use of road mapping for upgrades and changes